UAB vs. Southern Miss NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- UAB and its opponents have combined to go over the current 43-point total in all five games this season.
+- UAB has combined with its opponents to put up more than 43.5 points in all five games this season.

-- Southern Miss and its opponents have combined to score more than 43 points in two games this season.
+- Southern Miss' games have gone over 43.5 points in only one opportunity this season.

-- Saturday's total is 1.7 points higher than the combined 41.3 PPG average of the two teams.
+- This contest's over/under is 6.2 points lower than the 49.7 these two squads combine to give up per game in 2021.

-- The 49.7 points per game these two squads have allowed to opponents this season are 6.7 more than the 43 over/under in this contest.

 UAB Stats and Trends